Improved computation of fundamental domains for arithmetic Fuchsian groups: Enumeration

 To demonstrate this heuristic, we run the trial $Q_{0, z}(g')\leq C$ across a range of $C$'s in two algebras.
 The points $z$ are chosen uniformly at random from a disc of radius $R_{\Ord}$.
 In Figures \ref{fig:d2_success} and \ref{fig:d3_success}, we display the results, including the straight line predicted by Heuristic \ref{heur:probsuccess} (we only count the non-trivial elements found).
 The $R^2$ values of the heuristic are $0.98840348$ and $0.96506302$ respectively.
 This data also lends support to our chosen radius being sufficiently large to model a random point of the fundamental domain.

 \begin{remark} If $C$ is small, then we will find at most one element of $\Ord$ in each trial.
 Indeed, if we found two elements $g_1, g_2$, then we must have $d(0, g_1^{-1}g_2(0))\leq 2\cosh^{-1}(C+1-n)$, i.e. $0$ is close to $g_1^{-1}g_2(0)$.
 Since the action of $\Gamma_{\Ord}^{\phi}$ is discrete, this gives a minimum bound on $C$ for this behaviour to occur.
 In practice, the optimal value of $C$ will typically be smaller than this, so we can stop a trial if we find a single element.
-Note that even if $C$ were just large enough, the second element found will be useless after the first time, since the quotient $g_1^{-1}g_2$ will always be the same. \end{remark} \begin{remark} We can test $Q_{0,0}(g')\leq C$ at the start in an attempt to pick up some of these elements with large isometric circle radii.
-This is typically more useful when $\mu(\Gamma_{\Ord})$ is small, and becomes more effective as the degree of the number field grows (as the cost to generate a single element becomes high very quickly). \end{remark}
+Note that even if $C$ were just large enough, the second element found will be useless after the first time!
+An element is only useful if it is not in the span of all previously found elements.
+In this case, the quotient $g=g_1^{-1}g_2$ will be constant, so $g_2$ is in the span of $g_1$ and all previously found elements if we already have $g$. \end{remark} \begin{remark} We can test $Q_{0,0}(g')\leq C$ at the start in an attempt to pick up some of these elements with large isometric circle radii.
+This is typically more useful when $\mu(\Gamma_{\Ord})$ is small, and becomes more effective as the degree of the number field grows (as the cost to generate a single element becomes high very quickly).
+We will use the same value of $C$ as for the tests $Q_{0, z}(g')\leq C$. \end{remark}

 To perform the enumeration of $Q_{0, z}(g')\leq C$, there are two distinct parts.
 Part one is the setup of Fincke-Pohst, i.e. computing the a series of matrix reductions to minimize failures in the enumeration.
 This part is independent of $C$.
 Part two consists of the actual enumeration, and we assume that the time taken is proportional to the number of vectors enumerated.
-This leads to Heuristic \ref{heur:timepertrial}
+This leads to Heuristic \ref{heur:timepertrial}.